 18“Forget the former things; do not dwell on the past.
 19 See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the wilderness and streams in the wasteland.”

 Obviously, setting new goals and routines isn’t a bad thing – keep pursuing those healthier and stronger lives.
-However, in Scripture, we consistently see humans fail time and time again.
-Like us today, they make promises and set goals they never follow through on.
-I believe this common trend of falling short among humans has a purpose.
-We were never meant to live this life without our Creator and Sustainer and we certainly can’t reach our potential without Him.
-What if this year was more about letting God do a new thing in you than you trying to do it all by yourself?
+However, most of our goals are likely centered around self improvement and soley dependent on our effort.
+The days go on and our perseverance wanes as we forget what our resolutions were in the first place.
+What if we tried something new?
+The truth is we were never meant to live this life without the involvement of our Creator and Sustainer and we certainly can’t reach our potential without Him.
+Hence, what if this year was more about letting God do a new thing in you than you trying to do it all by yourself for yourself?

-Through the life and work of Jesus Christ, God has offered us a new way of living.
-As believers and followers of Jesus, we are given His Spirit who is able to sustain us each day.
+Through the life, death, and ressurrection of Jesus Christ, God has offered us a new way of living.
+As followers of Jesus, we are given His Spirit who invites us to abide in Him rather than in ourselves.
 Rather than this year becoming a year of greater independence, what if it became a year of greater dependence?
 I’ve heard it said before, “If dependence on God is the goal, then our weaknesses are strengths.”
-As you head into this new season, whether games or workouts are ahead, depend on God to carry you through.
+Additionally, what if this year was more about loving and serving others, like your teammates, than your days being about you?
+As you head into this new season, whether games or workouts are ahead, depend on God to carry you through and keep your eyes open for opportunities to serve.
 Seasons have their ups and downs, but our God is constant and faithful through it all.

 - Prayerfully reflect on your goals and expectations for the coming year.
 Is God involved?